BloomBooks/BloomReader/README.md

 * [x] Works well with 3rd party file sharing apps.
 * [x] Works with Android 4.4 (KitKat) and up
 * [x] Comes with SIL's Andika literacy font
-* [ ] Book scales to fit device screen
+* [x] Book scales to fit device screen
-* [ ] Bloom desktop Publish tab offers a "Publish to Android Phone" option.
+* [x] Bloom desktop Publish tab offers a "Publish to Android Phone" option (Bloom version 4.0).
 That may have to reduce image resolution.

 At this point, literacy projects could seed books into the community and let the community distribute them virally.

 ## Needed for SIL PNG literacy research project